-PRIVACY NOTICE - INFORMATION FURNISHED BY THE DEPARTMENT IS HELD CONFIDENTIAL
+PRIVACY NOTICE-INFORMATION FURNISHED BY THE DEPARTMENT IS HELD CONFIDENTIAL

-The Information Practices Act of 1977 requires us to provide the following notice to individual taxpayers who are asked by CDTFA to supply information:
+The Information Practices Act of 1977 requires us to provide the following notice to individual taxpayers who we ask to supply information:

 The principal purpose for which the requested information will be used is to administer the California timber yield tax law.
 This includes the determination and collection of the correct amount of tax.